England in the High Middle Ages: John (1199–1216)

 Richard's failure in his duty to provide an heir caused a succession crisis.
-Anjou, Brittany, Maine and Touraine chose Richard's nephew and nominated heir, Arthur, while John succeeded in England and Normandy.
-Yet again Philip II of France took the opportunity to destabilise the Plantagenet territories on the European mainland, supporting his vassal Arthur's claim to the English crown.
+Anjou, Brittany, Maine and Touraine chose Richard's nephew and nominated heir Arthur, while John succeeded in England and Normandy.
+Yet again Philip took the opportunity to destabilise the Plantagenet territories on the European mainland, supporting his vassal Arthur's claim to the English crown.
 When Arthur's forces threatened his mother, John won a significant victory, capturing the entire rebel leadership at the Battle of Mirebeau.
-Arthur was murdered, it was rumoured by John's own hands, and his sister Eleanor would spend the rest of her life in captivity.
+Arthur was murdered (it was rumoured by John's own hands), and Arthur's Eleanor spent the rest of her life in captivity.
 John's behaviour drove numerous French barons to side with Phillip.
 The resulting rebellions by the Norman and Angevin barons broke John's control of the continental possessions, leading to the de facto end of the Angevin Empire, even though Henry III would maintain the claim until 1259.

 After re-establishing his authority in England, John planned to retake Normandy and Anjou.
 The strategy was to draw the French from Paris while another army, under Otto IV, Holy Roman Emperor, attacked from the north.
 However, his allies were defeated at the Battle of Bouvines in one of the most decisive and symbolic battles in French history.
 The battle had both important and high-profile consequences.
-John's nephew Otto retreated and was soon overthrown while King John agreed to a five-year truce.
+John's nephew Otto retreated and was overthrown while John agreed to a five-year truce.
 Philip's decisive victory was crucial in ordering politics in both England and France.
 The battle was instrumental in forming the absolute monarchy in France.

 John's defeats in France weakened his position in England.
 The rebellion of his English vassals resulted in the treaty called Magna Carta, which limited royal power and established common law.
-This would form the basis of every constitutional battle through the thirteenth and fourteenth centuries.
+This would form the basis of every constitutional battle through the 13th and 14th centuries.
 However, both the barons and the crown failed to abide by the terms of Magna Carta, leading to the First Barons' War in which the rebel barons invited an invasion by Prince Louis.
 This is considered by some historians to mark the end of the Angevin period and the beginning of the Plantagenet dynasty with John's death and William Marshall's appointment as the protector of the nine-year-old Henry III.
 Marshall won the war with victories at the battles of Lincoln and Dover in 1217, leading to the Treaty of Lambeth by which Louis renounced his claims.
-In victory, the Marshal Protectorate reissued the Magna Carta agreement as a basis for future government.
+In victory, the Marshal Protectorate reissued Magna Carta as a basis for future government.